PetrGlad/compost/README.md

           [:conn-source])}
 ```

-Note that unlike stuartsierra.component sequence of `n.r.compost/stop` might differ from reverse startup one.
+Note that unlike com.stuartsierra.component sequence of `n.r.compost/stop` might differ from reverse startup one.
 Only explicitly declared dependencies are respected.
 If you need to account for implicit dependencies
 you can add additional elements to components' `:require` collections.